Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Proofs for Section

 We now define $\mathcal O_2^{\tau_1,\tau_2}(\alpha, \beta):= \inf_{\tau_1>0}\; \mathcal O_2^{\tau_2}(\alpha, \tau_1, \beta)$ and $\mathcal O_{d,2}^{\tau_1,\tau_2}(\alpha, \beta):= \inf_{\tau_1>0}\; \mathcal O_{d,2}^{\tau_2}(\alpha, \tau_1, \beta)$.
 For fixed $\alpha$, $\{\mathcal O_{d,2}^{\tau_1,\tau_2}(\alpha, \cdot)\}_{d \in \mathbb N}$ is a sequence of random, real-valued concave functions (since they are defined as a minimization of concave functions), converging in probability (pointwise, for every $0<\beta\leq B$) to the function $\mathcal O_2^{\tau_1, \tau_2}(\alpha, \cdot)$.
 Therefore, we can apply statement (ii) of Lemma~\ref{lemma:conv:opt} to conclude that

 Moreover, for $\beta = 0$, it can be easily seen that

 where $\tau_{2\star}$ is the optimal solution attaining the infimum (which exists as previously explained).
 As a consequence, we have that

 We have now arrived at the final step of the convergence proof, where again, due to the Convexity Lemma~\ref{lemma:convexity:lemma}, we will distinguish between the case $\alpha_{\star,2}=0$ and $\alpha_{\star,2}>0$.
-The proof follows exactly the same lines as in \eqref{eq:proof:thm:estimationerror:2:alpha:1}-\eqref{eq:proof:thm:estimationerror:2:35}, which we report in the following for completeness.
+The proof follows exactly the same lines as in \eqref{eq:proof:thm:estimationerror:2:alpha:1}-\eqref{eq:proof:thm:estimationerror:2:35}, which we report in what follows for completeness.

 We first consider the case $\alpha_{\star,2}=0$.
 Since \eqref{eq:proof:thm:estimationerror:2:alpha2:0} is valid for any $\alpha \geq 0$, it is in particular valid for $\alpha = 0$, and thus we have that